julius-speech/julius/julius/Options.md

 (GLOBAL options)
 ```

-Note that for options in `GLOBAL` group, you should either place them before any instance declaration, or explicitly declare GLOBAL option by `-GLOBAL` option. `APP` options can be placed anywhere.
+When using the switches, the `GLOBAL` options should be placed either at the top (before any instance declaration), or after `-GLOBAL` option.

 #### -AM name
 Create a new AM configuration set, and switch current to the new